 And because I can’t leave well enough alone, I’m transforming this pie into her equally beautiful rustic cousin, the galette.
 Galettes are free form tarts, so that the pastry just sort of hugs the fruit, requiring only a simple folding up of the pastry edges around a big mound of sugared cherries.
 A drop or two of rose water sings our cherry song so gloriously here.

 The crust is an incredibly crisp, delicious thing that I shocked myself with, given how devoted I am to my mother’s crusts.
-Even she was wowed (This might be the best thing you’ve ever made, she said.).
-It’s a forgiving dough that includes a chunk of cream cheese for suppleness.
+Even she was wowed (This might be the best pie you’ve ever made, she said.).
+It’s a forgiving dough that includes cream cheese for suppleness.
 Finish the galette as my mother does all pies, with a dusting of sugar when the pastry leaves the oven piping hot.
-Sanding or turbinado sugars are nice; we love the look of granulated.
+Sanding or turbinado sugars are nice; we love the look and ease of granulated.

 As you stare down your tart cherries, maybe you’ll run off and make a stiff cherry bounce or top your ice cream with some brandied cherries from a jar you made that has steeped a few good months.
 Maybe you’ll hunt down the chef at Mission Table in Traverse City to find out, as I did, what exactly he put in his pickled cherries that made them so perfect atop lake trout?